GentleCure Blog

 • The size and grade of the cancer: Early detection plays a big role in how far and deep the cancer is able to spread.

-Can skin cancer kill you?
+Can nonmelanoma skin cancer kill you?
 Your fatality risk is extremely low, especially with early detection.
-If you’ve received a skin cancer diagnosis and are looking for surgery-free treatment options, call 855-954-2010 to speak with our skin cancer specialists about Image-Guided Superficial Radiotherapy, or Image-Guided SRT.
+If you’ve received a skin cancer diagnosis and are looking for surgery-free treatment options, contact us online or call us at 855-936-4411 to speak with our Skin Cancer Information Specialists about GentleCure™.
 This safe, effective treatment can be used to treat your symptoms without cutting or surgical scarring.
 Learn more about how it works.